rgarzonj/gym-blocksworld/README.md

 ![Blocksworld representation sample](/BW_sample.png)

 The representation for the above observation would be [3 1 0 0 0 2]
 The three first digits (3 1 0) are the current state of the environment.
-Every array position expresses the position of the block and a value of 0 represents the table or the floor.
+Each array's position represents the position of the block and a value of 0 represents the table or the floor.

-For example, for the (3 1 0), 3 in the first position of the array means "Block 1 is on top of Block 3", 1 in the second position of the array means "Block 2 is on top of Block 1", finally 0 in the third position of the array means "Block 3 is on top of the table or the floor")
+For example, for the (3 1 0), the 3 in the first position of the array means "Block 1 is on top of Block 3", the 1 in the second position of the array means "Block 2 is on top of Block 1" and finally the 0 in the third position of the array means "Block 3 is on top of the table or the floor").

 The three last digits (0 0 2) are the goal state of the environment.
 For example (0 0 2) means "Block 1 is on top of the table", "Block 2 is on top of the table", "Block 3 is on top of Block ".

-For the actions the representation is a 2 positions array.
-The first position means which block to be moved, and the second value means the destination of such Block.
-Value of 0 represents the table or the floor.
-For example if next action is [1, 0] means "Move Block 1 to the table or to the floor"
+For the actions, the representation is a 2 position array.
+The first position indicates which block to be moved, and the second value indicates the destination of such block.
+A value of 0 represents the table or the floor.
+For example, if next action is [1, 0] means "Move Block 1 to the table or to the floor".
+If the action is [2, 1] would mean "Move Block 2 on top of Block 1".